fabiana2611/fabiana2611.github.io/_posts/jun19/2019-06-19-springbatch.md

 | :------------- | :------------- |
 | <img class="alignnone size-full wp-image-904" src="/img/spring/springBatch/javaBean.png" alt="javaBean" width="1026" height="520" />       |  <img src="/img/spring/springBatch/mapper.png" width="378" height="156" /> <img src="/img/spring/springBatch/launcher.png" width="358" height="174" /><img src="/img/spring/springBatch/processor.png" width="322" height="96" />       |

+In case you are using a java class to config you just need to remove the lines in Launcher class related to xml file and to add the reference of the java class config.
+The complete example you can see <a href="https://github.com/fabiana2611/spring-batch/blob/master/spring.batch/src/main/java/br/study/spring/batch/basic/AppConfigJava.java">here</a>.

+{% highlight ruby %}
+AnnotationConfigApplicationContext context = new AnnotationConfigApplicationContext();
+context.register(SpringConfig.class);
+context.refresh();
+{% endhighlight %}

 The result of the execution is:

 {% highlight ruby %}